 Many supermarkets and box stores are still using plastic grocery bags.
 Save them to reuse as garbage bags on the boat.
 After each shopping trip, roll them into sausages as I recommend in First Mate 101 and tie with a twist tie.
 Dozens of these “sausages” will fit in small spaces on the boat and in the car.
 You’ll be amazed at the number of uses you can come up with.

-Our main use for them on the boat is for garbage.
-They are the perfect size and handles tie easily to a door handle or handhold while you are preparing a meal.
+Our main use for them on our boat is for garbage.
+They are the perfect size and the handles hook easily to a door handle while you are preparing a meal.
 After the meal, they tie easily so that the garbage and smell are sealed thus reducing flies and wasps on board.
 You can squeeze out all the air to reduce the size of the bag and then place in a larger garbage bag elsewhere on the boat keeping your galley tidy and odor free.

-They are small enough to fit a few in your pocket or purse and are great to carry with you when on a shopping excursion, walking the dog, collecting shells at the beach or swimming so you can bring home wet suits and towels or sandy shoes.
+They are small enough to fit a few in your pocket or purse and are great to carry with you when on a shopping excursion, walking the dog, collecting shells at the beach or swimming so you can bring home wet bathing suits, towels or sandy shoes.
 There are dozens more uses for these “sausages”.

 Newspaper and Flyer Sleeves

 If you have your newspapers or flyers delivered in those plastic sleeves, save them.
 They make excellent storage for rolled towels and small blankets allowing you to stand them in lockers or stack them on shelves like fire wood.
-It makes them easy to handle, keeps them clean, you know which are unused and you can use the bags over and over again.
+It makes them easy to handle, keeps them clean, and you know which are unused.
+You can use the bags over and over again.

 I never forget the story my friend told me years ago.
 They put everything in large green garbage bags like they’d been doing for years.
 This one day, however, the bag with the kids clothes went to the garbage bin and the bag with the garbage went to the boat.
 Now, I’m a believer in the clear bags!